---->

 cannot be evidence for that theory.
 And black holes can go with

-reflection and refraction of light by local attraction.
+reflection and refraction of light by local attraction acting on light.

 Black holes could also maybe fit with some other theories.

-A simpler explanation of both dark matter and black holes might be
+A simpler possible explanation of both dark matter and black holes might be

 that light emission and lower matter density is associated with